tooringanalytics/libpycontainerize/README.rst

 .. end-badges

-A containzeriA containerization and deployment tool for python applications and services
+A containerization and deployment tool for python applications and services

 * Free software: BSD license